shoaib-akhtar/iOS-Portfolio/README.md

 Worked with a team to deliver features and fix issues as soon as possible to the 100k users.
 Bayut is written in Objective-C. UI is build using Xibs and code.

 ### My Role ###
-Team consit of three iOS developers.
-My responsibilites were to estimate the new tasks, develop them and clean the previous written code to modern architecture i-e MVVM.
+The team consists of three iOS developers.
+My responsibilities were to estimate the new tasks, develop them and clean the previously written code to modern architecture i-e MVVM.

 ### Technologies ###
 Objective-C, CoreData, Localization, , Core Location, Push Notifications, AFNetworking, GoogleMaps, Firebase, Flurry